-In a highly competitive market where there’s a deluge of information for the end-customer, it is imperative that market players lived upto their customers’ expectations as well as raised the quality bar against competition.
+In a highly competitive market where there’s a deluge of information for the end-customer, it is imperative that market players live upto their customers’ expectations as well as raised the quality bar for the competition.
 However, market volatility greatly constrains continuous product performance, thus impeding business performance.

 10) Huge Data & Manual Analysis